 Where can you go where you can walk across the airport runway to get to your hotel, explore a rock that has over 30 miles of tunnels bored into it, and wander along country paths and not bat an eye at a large monkey sitting preening itself on a fence?
 The answer is on a short break to Gibraltar.

-A short break to Gibraltar: 5 must-do things
+A short break to Gibraltar: the top must-do things

-Most of the must-do things on a short break to Gibraltar are centred around “The Rock”.
+Most of the top things to do in Gibraltar on a short break to Gibraltar centre around “The Rock”.
 This is hardly surprising since at almost 1,400 foot, it’s impossible to go anywhere without staring up and seeing it.

 It has also played an important role in some of the historical events that have shaped Gibraltar’s history.
 You can learn more about these during your stay.

 Below I’ve listed the essentials that I think should be on everyone’s list for a short break in Gibraltar.
 Read on for more information on what to do in Gibraltar.